vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shrautam/muller/24/02/15_prAgapavargANyudagapavargANi_vA_yajnopavItI.md

 +++

-And let a man sacrifice with the Paurṇamāsyā sacrifice at the time of the Paurṇamāsī, full moon, thus it is said.

-## Commentary

-Here the full moon is called paurṇamāsī, the sacrifice paurṇamāsyā.
-Satyavrata joins the two Sūtras in one, and leaves out yajeteti, which may have belonged to the commentary.
+Sacrificial acts intended for the gods, should be performed by the priest towards the east or towards the north, after he has placed the Brahmanic cord over the left and under the right arm (yajñopavītin), and turning towards the right.